-A Memorandum of Agreement (MOA) is required for all practicum sites.
-The DNP coordinator will work with the site to secure the necessary contracts.
+A Memorandum of Understanding (MOU) is required for all practicum sites.
+The DNP Lead Faculty will work with the site to secure the necessary contracts.
 The MOA must be signed by a duly authorized officer from the facility being used for the practicum experience and returned to Franklin University.
-In the event we are unable to reach the contact indicated on the practicum application, the practicum coordinator may seek assistance in communicating with the site.
+In the event we are unable to reach the contact indicated on the practicum application, the DNP Lead Faculty may seek assistance in communicating with the site.